pyodide/pyodide/docs/development/building-packages-using-recipe.md

 Some Python packages depend on certain C libraries, e.g. `lxml` depends on `libxml`.

-To package a C library, create a directory in `packages/` for the C library.
-In the directory, you should write `meta.yaml` that specifies metadata about the library.
+To package a C library, create a directory for it and add `meta.yaml` file similar to the one for Python packages.
+However, unlike the Python package, you need to specify a build script that builds the C library.
 See {ref}`meta-yaml-spec` for more details.

-The minimal example of `meta.yaml` for a C library is:
+The minimal example of `meta.yaml` for a C library that uses `configure` and `make` is:

 ```yaml
 package: